 Benschop: “ I think that companies can also put an extra effort into this.
 We are shrinking as a company, but we have kept our internships also to continue to offer perspective.
 In two years, the world will look very different again.
 And Melek, you mentioned something that is crucial in business and actually everywhere: the learning ability of each other.
 I think that is underdeveloped in the collective sector.
 Teachers must be able to see each other, the school management must help individual teachers.
 There are already a few good examples of this, for example .
 We have to pay attention to these things.
 Arrange internships as a company.
 Not only from a social, but also from an economic point of view.
 Education and training are the decisive factor for the Netherlands. ”

-This is part eight of the series of 2 discussions with Board members that we started in 2020.
+This is part eight of the series of talks between Board members that we started in 2020.

 - Part 1: Henk Markerink (Johan Cruijff ArenA) and Hans Wichers Schreur (Amsterdam University of Applied Sciences) discuss the energy transition.